Helping Distressed Wildlife

 If the animal runs away from you or tries to defend itself, it probably does not need help.
 Signs that an animal requires help are if it appears sick (such as glazed eyes, fly eggs, fire ant bites, matted fur or ruffled feathers), visible cuts, cold body temperature, twisted or limp limbs and weakness.

 Wildlife Rehabilitators are licensed by the Arkansas Game and Fish Commission to care for orphaned, sick or injured wildlife until they can be released safely into the wild.
-A list of licensed wildlife rehabilitators is available online or by calling the Arkansas Game and Fish Commission (800-364-4263).
+A list of licensed wildlife rehabilitators is available online at the AGFC website or by calling the Arkansas Game and Fish Commission (800-364-4263).

 Before taking the animal to the wildlife rehabilitator, do not try to give the animal any food or water.
 This could be harmful.
 Some animals have specialized diets that change as they mature and by the time of year.

 Acknowledgments: Some information for this webpage was adapted from What to do about Orphaned, Injured and Sick Wildlife by Dean Easton, Leslie Straub, and Joe Schaefer, Florida Cooperative Extension Service.